-As a result $P_{c_4}$ lies left to $P_{L}$ and $P_{c_6}$ lies right to $P_{R}$. $P_{c_4}$ has to intersect $P_{R}$, so the third segment of $P_{L}$ and $P_{M}$ are completely contained in the third segment of $P_{c_{4}}$.
+As a result $P_{c_4}$ lies to the left of $P_{L}$ and $P_{c_6}$ lies to the right of $P_{R}$. $P_{c_4}$ has to intersect $P_{R}$, so the third segment of $P_{L}$ and $P_{M}$ are completely contained in the third segment of $P_{c_{4}}$.
 Similarly $P_{c_6}$ has to intersect $P_{L}$, so the first segment of $P_{M}$ and $P_R$ are completely contained in the first segment of $P_{c_6}$.
 For an illustration of this configuration see \autoref{fig:position_of_theoretical_paths_of_h_b}.

-Now consider the path $P_{c_2}$ and observe that it has to intersect all of $P_L$, $P_M$ and $P_R$ but does not intersect $P_{c_4}$ and $P_{c_6}$.
-This implies that $P_{c_2}$ has to intersect $P_L$ on the first or second segment, it has to intersect $P_M$ on the second segment and it has to intersect $P_R$ on the second or the third segment, a contradiction.
-Hence $H_{1}$ can not have a $B_{2}^{m}$-EPG representation. \end{proof}